chanmix51/Pomm/documentation/documentation.rst

 Overview
 ********

 Pomm is a fast, lightweight, efficient model manager for Postgresql written in PHP.
-It can be seen as an enhanced object hydrator above PDO with the following features:
+It can be seen as an enhanced object hydrator above PHP's native Postgresql library with the following features:

  * Database Inspector to build automatically your PHP model files (support inheritance).
- * Namespaces to avoid collision between objects located in different Pg schemas.
+ * Postgresql's schema support mapped to PHP namespaces.
  * PHP <=> Postgres type converter that support HStore, geometric types, objects, ranges etc.
  * Lazy fetching for results.
- * Pre and post hydration filters trough PHP callables.
+ * Hydration filters trough PHP callables.
  * Field selector methods for all SQL queries.
  * Identity mapper with several different algorithms available.